UWG Inc.

-UniWorld Group, Inc. branded as UWG, is a full-service advertising agency, headquartered in Brooklyn, New York with satellite offices in Atlanta, Detroit, Miami, and Los Angeles.
+UWG Inc. is a full-service advertising agency headquartered in Brooklyn, New York, with satellite offices in Atlanta, Detroit, Miami, and Los Angeles.
 It is the longest-standing multicultural ad agency in the United States, founded in 1969.
 In 2014, the company rebranded itself as UWG.

-Some of its current and past clients include Lincoln-Mercury, Ford Motor Co, CVS Pharmacy, Marriott International, U.S. Marine Corps, AT&T, and Burger King.
+Some of its current and past clients include Lincoln-Mercury, Ford Motor Company, CVS Pharmacy, Marriott International, U.S. Marine Corps, AT&T, and Burger King.

 History

-UniWorld Group was founded in 1969 by Byron Lewis, who pioneered the concept of multicultural advertising before its potential was widely recognized.
-One of the company's first achievements was the conception of the marketing campaign for the "Blaxploitation" film, Shaft in 1971.
+UniWorld Group was founded in 1969 by Byron Lewis, who pioneered the concept of multicultural advertising.
+The company conceptualised the marketing campaign for the 1971 "blaxploitation" film Shaft.
 The company was credited for popularizing Shaft by using the rhetoric of black power.

-In 1974, the company created a radio soap opera that centered around the post Great Migration and African Americans settling in the Northern United States entitled Sounds of The City.
+In 1974, the company created a radio soap opera that centered on the post-Great Migration and African Americans settling in the Northern United States, entitled Sounds of the City.
 The soap opera helped the company earn its first million dollars in gross sales.
 The company started creating TV commercials in 1975.
 Its first television advertisements were for Avon, a cosmetic company.

 In 1997, the company launched UniWorld Entertainment, a production company that developed national TV specials.
 The company has also handled publicity for films such as A Bronx Tale (1993), Amistad (1997), Boyz n the Hood (1991), Glory (1989), Malcolm X (1992), Shaft (1971), Shaft's Big Score (1973), and Shaft in Africa (1973).

 UniWorld did Burger King's minority advertising in the '80s and '90s.
-In 2000, WPP plc acquired a 49% stake in UniWorld Group for an undisclosed sum.
+In 2000, WPP plc acquired a 49% stake in UniWorld Group for an undisclosed amount of sum.